Transport yourself to the Hawaiian islands with these soft, puffy, sugary clouds of goodness known as “malasadas”

 Where To Find Malasadas

 If you have been to Leanard’s Bakery in Hawaii, you know about the haupia filled malasadas.
 They are PERFECTION.
 If you are wanting to make a haupia custard from scratch, I have included the recipe below (AND a cheater version to make it even easier).
-However, you can fill your malasadas with any kind of custard, pudding, cream, or even fruit filling, just make sure it’s thick enough to pipe into the malasada (you don’t want a thin, runny filling).
+However, you can fill your malasadas with any kind of custard, pudding, cream, or even guava or fruit filling, just make sure it’s thick enough to pipe into the malasada (you don’t want a thin, runny filling).

 Tips For Making Malasadas